 25 Years Ago: Martina McBride Hits No. 1 With ‘A Broken Wing’

 "A Broken Wing," which was McBride's second career No. 1 hit, is an honest look at an emotionally abusive relationship.
-McBride's powerful delivery of the thought-provoking tune earned her several awards nominations, including a CMA Awards nod for Single of the Year, and her flawless rendition of the soaring melody undoubtedly helped her win a CMA Awards trophy for Female Vocalist of the Year one year later, in 1999.
+McBride's powerful delivery of the thought-provoking tune earned her several awards nominations, including a CMA Awards nod for Single of the Year, and her flawless rendition of the soaring melody undoubtedly helped her win the 1999 CMA Awards trophy for Female Vocalist of the Year.

 “At our shows, we put up messages on our big screens before the show,” the Grand Ole Opry member explains.
 “Just anything we can do to get the word out.
 One way we can try to stop domestic violence is by breaking the cycle, and the most important way we can do that is by getting the word out ... we can stop teen dating violence.”